News / May 25, 2026

 It does not show whether the "13 MiGs" item was later resolved.
 It does not show whether the objects on pages 314, 315, 322, 329, 330, or 333 were aircraft, balloons, missiles, atmospheric effects, sensor artifacts, foreign systems, or something else.
 The redactions remove too much of the context.

 It also does not show a single tidy government position.
 The readable pages include both ordinary caveats and unresolved fragments.
-That is part of the value of the file: it preserves the sorting problem rather than solving it.
+The mix is part of the value of the file.

 The open question is whether the remaining redactions can be challenged in a way that releases dates, locations, source context, and follow-up assessments without exposing still-sensitive intelligence methods.